-Lunge Split Jump is a dynamic exercise that builds and tones the leg muscles.
+Lunge Split Jump exercise is a dynamic exercise that builds and tones the leg muscles.

 It works the quadriceps but primarily focuses on the glutes, hamstrings and calves.